12 Best Food Sources of Iron

 Below, you will find the top food sources of iron, which also happen to be pretty delicious!
-Here are our favorite iron-rich foods, plus the tastiest ways to cook with them.
+Here are our favorite iron-rich foods for a diet to prevent anemia, plus the tastiest ways to cook with them.

 Related: Recipes to Boost Your Iron Intake

 Oysters are a nutritional powerhouse, fueling us with omega-3 fats, zinc, protein and of course, iron!
 They're also known for being an aphrodisiac.
-Just six oysters offer us 44 percent of our daily iron needs, but you won't want to stop there after trying our Spicy Barbecued Oysters.
+Just six oysters offer us 44 percent of our daily iron needs, but you won't want to stop there after trying our Grilled Oysters with Garlic-Herb Butter.

 Legumes are a wonderful source of iron, and white beans are the best of 'em.
 One cup of white beans packs not only 44 percent of your daily iron needs, it also packs 50 percent of your fiber needs (plus lots of vitamins and minerals).
 We love adding them to avocado toast and bulking up salads.

 You'll be pleased to learn your dark chocolate habit actually has some health benefits!
 One ounce of dark chocolate can pack nearly 10% of your daily iron needs!
 Not only that, but dark chocolate is also a good source of fiber and magnesium.
-Check out some of our favorite brands, here.
+For more, check out our favorite dark chocolate brands.

 Lentils are starting to get some spotlight as a versatile, inexpensive superfood, and we are all for it!
 Just a half-cup of this legume packs almost 20 percent of your daily iron needs, and it also serves as a great source of plant-based protein, fiber, B vitamins and potassium.
-We especially love using lentils in soups and curries.
+We especially love using lentils in our Vegan Lentil Stew.

 Related: Healthy Lentil Recipes

 Popeye was really onto something by eating spinach every day!
 Just a cooked half-cup of this leafy green packs in almost 20 percent of your daily iron needs.
 Spinach is also an excellent source of nearly a dozen vitamins and minerals.
-We love sneaking a handful of greens into our smoothies, pastas and grain bowls.
+Plus, it's super versatile.
+We love adding a handful of greens into our smoothies, pastas and grain bowls.

-While soy has been hotly debated in the nutrition world, we believe minimally processed soy foods-like edamame, soy milk and tofu-are a nutritious part of a healthy diet.
+While soy has been hotly debated in the nutrition world, we believe minimally processed soy foods—like edamame, soy milk and tofu—are a nutritious part of a healthy diet.
 A half-cup serving of firm tofu packs in 17 percent of your daily iron needs, plus a hefty dose of healthy fats, protein and several minerals.
-Tofu makes a great Meatless Monday option in stir-fries, pasta recipes and more.
+Tofu makes a great Meatless Monday option in stir-fries (like our Mushroom & Tofu Stir-Fry above), pasta recipes and even smoothies.

 Kidney beans are a little less iron-dense than their white bean cousins, but they are chock-full of nutritious benefits.
 One cup of cooked kidney beans packs in 22 percent of your daily iron needs, along with loads of protein, fiber, potassium and magnesium.
 We love using kidney beans in soups, tacos and classic comfort food recipes.